 An accomplished singer and songwriter, Gavin's musical range covers both pop and folk music as well as traditional music from his homeland.
 His performances often reflect this versatility as he mixes traditional and original compositions.
 In addition to being a guitarist, he plays several other instruments including the bodhran (an Irish drum) and the flute.
 Gavin's musical influences are a varied lot: Elvis, Patsy Cline, Beethoven, U2, The Velvet Underground, and John Williams.

 Gavin started competing as a young boy, winning many local competitions including the Derry Feisanna - one of the largest talent contests in Ireland.
 At the age of 14 he won the title of All-Ireland Singing Champion.
 He went on to perform in Andrew Lloyd Webber's Requiem, The Siege Pageant, and Noye's Fludde.
 He has also performed on the BBC both in Northern Ireland and in England.
-Locally, in addition to charity concert/performance work (Ulster Project DuPage County IL, DuPage IL Habitat for Humanity, Community Outreach Center Carol Stream IL, Cystic Fibrosis Foundation IL, The People's Resource Center Wheaton IL, Chicago Police Memorial Foundation, Irish Children's Fund, Irish Sisters of the Assumption Missionaries in South Africa, Leukemia and Lymphoma Society, Bridge Communities, Misericordia, HCPT The Pilgrimage Trust Group), he's been featured on WGN radio, performed at Milwaukee Irish Fest, and performed the National Anthem several times for Chicago Cubs games at Wrigley Field- at a Chicago Bears game at Soldier Field - and at several Chicago Bulls games at The United Center.
+Locally, in addition to charity concert/performance work (Ulster Project DuPage County IL, DuPage IL Habitat for Humanity, Community Outreach Center Carol Stream IL, Cystic Fibrosis Foundation IL, The People's Resource Center Wheaton IL, Chicago Police Memorial Foundation, Irish Children's Fund, Irish Sisters of the Assumption Missionaries in South Africa, Leukemia and Lymphoma Society, Bridge Communities, Misericordia, HCPT The Pilgrimage Trust Group, Neurofibromatosis Network), he's been featured on WGN radio, performed at Milwaukee Irish Fest, and performed the National Anthem several times for Chicago Cubs games at Wrigley Field- at a Chicago Bears game at Soldier Field - and at several Chicago Bulls games at The United Center.
 Gavin sang the National Anthem and "God Bless America" at "A Rally for America"- a fundraiser at Northern Illinois University where Vice President Dick Cheney was the guest speaker.
 Gavin also sang at the Bipartisan Congressional Prayer Service for the New Congress in Washington D.C. in January of 2005.
 The Prayer Service was televised on C Span and Gavin was shown on "World News Tonight with Peter Jennings".
 He has been one of the soloists at Chicago Symphony Center for Old St. Patrick's Church annual Siamsa Na Ngael.

 His first CD Whisper of the Waves was released in 1999.
 In November, 2000 he released a live recording of Christmas songs.
 His CD, "Half a Chance", was released at the end of 2002 and was produced by a former member of The Lovin' Spoonful, a Rock and Roll Hall of Fame inductee.
 His Christmas CD, "Gentle Christmas" was released in 2004.
 Gavin's new Irish CD "Three" was released in March 2007 and his CD "Footlights" (songs of stage and screen) came out in February 2009.
 His most recent CD, "The Shore" was released in March 2018.